 Intelligent Access Program (IAP)

-The National Heavy Vehicle Regulator (NHVR) has been established to administer the new Heavy Vehicle National Law 2012 (HVNL).
-The new law replaces the state and territory heavy vehicle legislation with nationally consistent laws that will improve transport operations and nationwide connectivity.
+The National Heavy Vehicle Regulator (NHVR) was established to administer the Heavy Vehicle National Law 2012 (HVNL).
+The HVNL replaced the state and territory heavy vehicle legislation with nationally consistent laws that will improve transport operations and nationwide connectivity.

-For more information on how changes will affect you, please visit our NHVR information page.
+For more information, please visit our NHVR information page.

 What is the IAP?

-The Intelligent Access Program (IAP) is a national program developed in partnership with all Australian road agencies.
-It uses satellite tracking and wireless communication technology to remotely monitor where, when, and how heavy vehicles are being operated on the road network.
+The IAP is a national program developed in partnership with all Australian road agencies.
+It uses satellite tracking and telematics to remotely monitor where, when, and how heavy vehicles are being operated on the road network.
 The IAP can also include on board mass monitoring to record the mass of the vehicle in some cases.

-IAP monitoring is a service delivered by a commercial IAP service provider chosen by the transport operator.
-The IAP service provider monitors the vehicle and does not identify the driver of the vehicle.
-The department receives reports on system performance and vehicle non-compliance with access conditions from the IAP service provider.
+IAP monitoring is a service delivered by a commercial IAP-Service Provider (IAP-SP) chosen by the transport operator.
+The IAP-SP monitors the vehicle and does not identify the driver of the vehicle.
+TMR receives reports on system performance and vehicle non-compliance with access conditions from the IAP-SP.